 There’s no doubt that it’s one of the most famous dishes to come out of Japan and is enjoyed the world over but did you know that its not, as many people think, raw fish!

-You may be surprised to learn that Sushi is actually considered to be a rice dish by most Japanese.
-Thats because, although it may contain raw fish, shrimps, meat or even vegetables, the main part of the dish is actually rice garnished with vinegar.
+You may be surprised to learn that sushi is actually considered to be a rice dish by most Japanese.
+That’s because, although it may contain raw fish, shrimp, meat or even vegetables, the main part of the dish is actually rice garnished with vinegar.

-You see, the fermented rice was orginally used to help preserve the perishable foods such as the fish or meat and enabled people to store and enjoy foods for a long time – in the days before refridgerators and freezers were available.
-In fact, a lot of the time the rice was thrown away and the more expensive ingredients eaten on their own.
-Hence the reason why many Westerners believe that Sushi is nothing more than raw seafood!
+You see, fermented rice was originally used to help preserve perishable foods such as fish or meat and enabled people to store and enjoy foods for a long time – in the days before refrigerators and freezers were available.
+In fact, a lot of the time the rice was thrown away and the more expensive ingredients were eaten on their own.
+Hence the reason why many Westerners believe that sushi is nothing more than raw seafood!

 What Kind of Rice Do You Need?

 Given that rice is such an important part of any sushi dish, what things do we need to consider when choosing the perfect variety?
-Well, the first thing is that Sushi rice is almost always white rice.
-I always advise people to try and use long grain Calrose rice if possible but if this variety isn’t avaliable then you can often find rice packaged up as ‘Sushi rice’ in many supermarkets.
+Well, the first thing to know is that Sushi rice is almost always white rice.
+I always advise people to try and use long grain Calrose rice if possible but if this variety isn’t available then you can often find rice packaged up as ‘Sushi rice’ in many supermarkets.
 You could also look for sushi-meshi or shari rice.
-Personally, I try to avoid long grain varieties as they tends to hold a little too much water for my taste but, really its a personal choice.
+Personally, I try to avoid long-grain varieties as they tend to hold a little too much water for my taste, but, it’s a personal choice.

 How to Cook The Perfect Sushi Rice

 The first thing to keep in mind when cooking rice for Sushi is consistency.
-I dont mean getting it right every time – I mean how thick and firm the rice is.
+I don’t mean getting it right every time – I mean how thick and firm the rice is.
 Most chefs I speak to agree that the perfect Sushi rice should not be too soft.
-If your rice is too soft then it can become mushy when mixed with the vinegar so, in my opinion, its better to be slightly under cooked rather than mushy.
+If your rice is too soft then it can become mushy when mixed with vinegar so, in my opinion, it’s better to be slightly undercooked rather than mushy.